 (1) Includes Debt Service for the Advance Land Acquisition which is supported by its own taxing authority and rate.
+Also includes Debt Service for the Internal Service Capital Equipment Fund which will be repaid by rental payments from the Park Account.

-(2) Prince George's County has no outstanding ALA bonds.
+(2) Prince George's County has no outstanding Advance Land Acquisition or Internal Service Fund bonds.

-The Maryland-National Capital Park and Planning Commission Prince George's County Bonded Debt As Adjusted for the Issuance of the Bonds
+The Maryland-National Capital Park and Planning Commission

+Prince George's County Bonded Debt

+As Adjusted for the Issuance of the Bonds